SamR1/domoticz-arduino-temperature/README.md

 ## **Scripts**
 - **LCD_temperature.ino**

-Skecth for arduino that sends the temperature to Raspberry pi via serial.
+Sketch for arduino that sends the temperature to Raspberry pi via serial.
 Tip : on linux, this error can appear during upload :
 ```
 avrdude: ser_open(): can't open device "/dev/ttyACM0": Permission denied